 11. The Girl Who Drew Butterflies: How Maria Merian’s Art Changed Science by Joyce Sidman

 Maria Merian was a brave and passionate scientific mind, well ahead of her time.
-This chapter book biography is beautifully written and illustrated and offers so many discussion opportunities.
+This beautifully written and illustrated chapter book biography offers so many discussion opportunities.

 12. Marley Dias Gets It Done: And So Can You!by Marley Dias